galiemedia/debian-tools/README.md

 - Make the cloned scripts executable with the command `chmod +x ./debian-tools/dt-setup.sh && chmod +x ./debian-tools/dt-update.sh`

 - Run the setup script using the command `./debian-tools/dt-setup.sh`

+- Run the environment security tools script using the command `./debian-tools/dt-secure.sh`

 - Run the update script using the command `./debian-tools/dt-update.sh`